lamh85/Tutorials/membership/TechnicalDesign.md

 **Registraiton**

 USER visits APP.
-This is a selection of a product:
+* Product's URL

+APP tells the USER about the product

+* Is the public available to the public?
 * Charging frequency
 * Price
   * Has discount?
     * Amount
     * Duration
 * Accessible features

-APP renders product information
+* Roll plan

 USER submits info
 * Credit card info